The Cognitive Symphony: Understanding Psycholinguistics and the Multilingual Mind

 The Dawn of Dialogue

-Human speech, in its complex and recursive form, is astonishingly recent—a “geological eyeblink” occurring roughly 50,000–150,000 years ago.
+Human speech in its current form began approximately 50,000–150,000 years ago.
 Before this shift, we relied on protolanguage: a raw, holistic blend of grunts, gestures, and rhythms without the structured syntax we rely on today.

 Modern language has achieved remarkable efficiency.
-Speaking or comprehending a single word demands massive simultaneous brainpower—matching or surpassing today’s leading AI systems—yet consuming only about 20 watts of energy.
+Speaking or comprehending a single word demands massive brainpower that matches today’s leading AI systems, yet consuming only about 20 watts of energy.
 Every syllable arrives as a precise data packet, decoded instantly by the universe’s most advanced biological machine: the human brain.

 The field’s name reveals its hybrid nature, acting as a mid-20th-century bridge between linguistics and psychology.